How an American Guy in his 60’s Landed in Türkiye (aka Turkey)

 “Are you fricking crazy, holy man?!?” the invalid might have said.
-“Can’t you see I’ve been sitting by this damn pond for 38 years, swatting mosquitoes and shuffling my poor, tired, broken ass down to the water again and again, only to be beat there by some other fool?
+“Can’t you see I’ve been sitting by this damn pond for 38 years, swatting mosquitoes and shuffling my poor, tired, broken ass down to the water again and again, only to be beaten there by some other fool?
 What kind of a question is ‘What do you want?’
 That should be obvious!
 I want to be healed!!!
 Are you stupid, Jesus, or just blind?”

-But Jesus knew something about people that most of us also know deep down inside but are afraid to confront: We don’t really know what we want and we create obstacles to finding out.
+But Jesus knew something about people that most of us also know, deep down inside, but are afraid to confront: We don’t really know what we want, and we create obstacles to finding out.

 Knowing what you really, truly want in life is hard work.
 It requires brutal personal honesty, and sometimes we are afraid of what we might learn.
-It’s easier to just maintain the status quo of our lives, sit on our mats by the pond (the symbols of our comfort zone) and whine about “what is” or “what is not.”
+It’s easier to just maintain the status quo of our lives, sit on our mats by the pond (the symbols of our comfort zone), and whine about “what is” or “what is not.”